 Bangkok seems like your typical South East Asian city – bad traffic, noisy, dirty, and sunshine so hot that it melts your cheeks.
 Stalls line the streets of the Sukhumvit area selling anything from frying pans to Viagra and pimped out tuk tuk’s will be offering you rides all over town.
 Once the sun sets the Thailand you always hear stories about rears its head.
 Ladyboys and prostitutes tickle your arm as you walk by offering to love you long time and you can hear the madness of the infamous red light districts from a few blocks away.
 Despite all this, Bangkok has so much more to offer.
 It’s a world class city with fantastic shopping malls, cheap taxis and probably the best street food you will ever eat in your lifetime.

 Bed: Hostel dorms start at $10 USD.
 A 3-4 star hotel can be found for around $40 USD.
+Airbnb is also useful.

 Food: You can eat very comfortably at street stalls and local eateries for under $2 a meal.